grantsrb/blotching/readme.md

         original.
 The value of `star_loops` indicates the number of bootstrap loops to perform after each epoch.
 Each loop attempts to collect `val_batch_size` newly sampled problems
+    "star_force_short": bool
+        if true, star bootstrapped samples will only be collected if they are shorter than the ground truth solution.
+Otherwise, only considers the accuracy of the final solution for collection.

     "pre_epochs": int
         the number of epochs to wait before sampling new data